TSX Portfolio #1

 The trading results of the Stock Trends TSX Portfolio #1 have been extremely successful, especially when compared to the benchmark S&P/TSX Composite Index:

 ST TSX Portfolio #1 Strategy Performance - 1994 to 2020:

 |Year||Avg Invested Capital ($)||Net Gain/(Loss) ($)||ST Portfolio (%)*||S&P/TSX (%)||Difference (%)|

 * ST portfolio annual returns are based on average invested capital for the year.

-The Stock Trends TSX Portfolio #1 strategy has shown a negative return in only eight calendar years over the twenty-five year period and has bested the comparative S&P/TSX index benchmark in thirteen of twenty-five years.
+The Stock Trends TSX Portfolio #1 strategy has shown a negative return in only eight calendar years over the twenty-seven year period and has bested the comparative S&P/TSX index benchmark in thirteen of twenty-five years.
 Most impressively, the portfolio strategy has produced some of its best comparative results in difficult bear markets!